nebelorz/NST-medivia-bot/README.md

 The NST are developed to enhance your mana training in a convenient way, helping you not missing any single mana point.

-Completely built with [Python](https://www.python.org/) and using image recognition and mouse/keyboard inputs, it's not detectable unless a GM catches you.
+Completely built with [Python](https://www.python.org/) and using image recognition and mouse/keyboard inputs, it's not detectable unless a GM catches you in-situ.

 # HOW TO USE ⚙️